 Is there anything better than a perfectly executed and seamless VFX scene like the colourful set pieces in Thor: Ragnarok?
 Or anything worse than an obvious, unconvincing CG?
 (We refuse to name names here).
-We all want to be working on the next Deadpool, Legend of Zelda instalment, or anything that comes out of Pixar, but how do you stand out from the crowd?
+We all want to be working on the next Deadpool, Legend of Zelda installment, or anything that comes out of Pixar, but how do you stand out from the crowd?

 1. GO TO A SCHOOL THAT SPECIALISES IN ANIMATION AND VISUAL EFFECTS

 Find yourself a school that works.
-We don’t mean one where the door knobs all turn and the air conditioning is crisp, we mean one where the lectures are working professionals in the 3D animation industry.
+We don’t mean one where the doorknobs all turn and the air conditioning is crisp, we mean one where the lectures are working professionals in the 3D animation industry.

 This provides teachers that are up to the minute in the latest software, working at current industry standards, and have contacts that can help you begin building your all-important professional network.

 Schools that engage and employ teachers working for Pixar or Ubisoft are going the extra mile to provide the most competitive training available, which in turn helps you be the best 3D artist you can be.

 - Research and compare curriculums and instructors.